MicroChip818/microchip818.github.io/README.md

-# microchip818.github.io
+# Code Outside the Box
+Hi!
 Welcome to my coding blog!
-I explore the vast world of programming and share my discoveries through coding projects and exercises.
+My name is Ethan, a 15-year-old high school student.
+As someone with a burning passion for coding, I created this blog to share my love for coding, to document my learning experience, and to help others improve at coding.
+I will explore the vast world of programming and share my discoveries through coding projects and exercises.
 Let's learn coding together!